tud-sumo/tud_sumo/README.md

 sim.start("files/scenario.sumocfg", gui=True)
 ```

 The phase dictionary is a dictionary containing the phases and times. `math.inf` will set a light permanently, and `'-'` will keep that movement on the same setting as the previous phase. `sim.set_phases()` will then start these settings within the simulation on the next time step.
 If no phase dictionary is given, the simulation will use the default SUMO logic.
+Set `overwrite=False` when only updating certain junction phases during runtime.

 ```python
 phase_dictionary = {'junctionID': {'phases': [ 'ggrryy', 'rryygg', 'yyggrr', 'rrrr--' ], # Phase light settings